 Khufu, Sneferu’s son, is credited with what’s dubbed the ‘Great Pyramid.’
 And for good reason.
 It’s the largest pyramid ever built and it’s arguably the most famous landmark of the ancient world.

-Rather than build at Dahshur, Khufu chose the site of Giza, some 24 km north of Saqqara.
+Rather than build at Dahshur, Khufu established a new site at Giza, some 24 km north of Saqqara.

 The Great Pyramid stands at 147 meters high and is comprised of 2.3 million limestone blocks, each weighing around 2.5 tons.
 But like the Red Pyramid, the inner chambers are comprised of granite.